Karim Alrawi: Children's fiction

 Alrawi has written two children's picture books: The Girl Who Lost Her Smile and The Mouse Who Saved Egypt.

 The Girl Who Lost Her Smile was winner of Parents Magazine Gold Award 2002 and was a finalist for the Kentucky Bluegrass Book Award (Kentucky Students' Choice) 2002.
 It was staged and performed as a children's play in the UK by Tutti Frutti Theatre and York Theatre Royal, and in the United States by Golden Thread Theatre.

 His picture book The Mouse Who Saved Egypt was listed for the People's Prize in the UK.

 He also authored a children's literary cookbook: Arab Fairytale Feast that was shortlisted for the Forest of Reading Children's Books Awards, 2023.

-Adult Fiction
+Adult fiction

 Alrawi's novel Book of Sands, subtitled a novel of the Arab uprising, was published by HarperCollins in the Fall of 2015.

-The novel won the inaugural HarperCollins Publishers Prize for Best New Fiction and was a Canadian Broadcasting Corporation Best Book of 2015.
+The novel won the inaugural HarperCollins Publishers Prize for Best New Fiction.
+It was a Canadian Broadcasting Corporation Best Book of the year and shortlisted for the Amazon Best New Fiction award.